-ULIS specializes in developing, manufacturing, and marketing innovative thermal chips.
-We provide customers with best-in-class thermal image and thermal activity sensors enabling them to offer products with the most competitive advantages.
-Our business model as a ‘merchant supplier’ means we focus solely on producing key components.
+ULIS develops, manufactures and sells innovative thermal chips.
+We provide customers with best-in-class thermal image and thermal activity sensors that position them to offer highly-competitive products.
+Our BtoB business model means that we focus solely on producing key components.
 We collaborate rather than compete with our customers.

 ULIS manufactures products from a state-of-the-art 8-inch (200 mm) wafer facility that offers customers:

 ULIS’ thermal image and activity sensors are MEMS-based microbolometers, which convert long-wave infrared radiation into visible images.

 Since its inception in 2002, ULIS has acquired in-depth knowledge of the basic building blocks that form a microbolometer-based thermal sensor:

 ULIS has developed substantial know-how in CMOS technology, using it to design readout integrated circuits (ROICs) that collect, skim, and arrange the current from each pixel in the microbolometer’s array to deliver a useful video signal.

 Since operating temperature range and power consumption are critical to any heat-sensitive electronic device, and, especially, compact devices, ULIS’ ROICs have been fine-tuned to operate over a wide range of temperatures.
 They require less energy than other sensors.

 For example, our 80 x 80 sensor requires only 25 mW at a frame rate of 50 Hz, working over operating temperatures from -40 °C to 85 °C; the power requirements for 640x480 and 1024x768 sensors are equally low at less than 150 mW and 170 mW, respectively.